justinjames838/Simple-OpenGL-program/README.md

 # Simple-OpenGL-program
 A simple opengl simulation of some objects bouncing around

-Just compile and the cpp file and execute it
+Just compile the cpp file and execute it
 This requires glut and opengl libraries